alexandro591/my_website/README.md

 # My Personal Website
-A app resume build in react.
+A resume app, built in react.